Part 2 ~ Comments by Obstetricians about Midwives ~ 1820 to 2014

 “the midwife problem”

-I truly believe Americans will never be able to make must needed changes in the current dysfunctional obstetrical model — ones that are substantial, sustained, include an acceptance of midwifery and acknowledgment that normal birth is safer when routine interventions are NOT used.
+I truly believe Americans will never be able to make the critically necessary changes in the current dysfunctional obstetrical model that are substantial and sustained and include the mainstream acceptance of midwifery and acknowledge that normal birth is substantially safer when routine interventions are NOT used.
+We need a national maternity care system for essentially healthy women that is provided by professionally-trained midwives and family-practice doctors in cooperation with one another together.

 They say “The Truth Shall Make you Free”.
-I think the truth of the obstetrical story will make doctors, midwives and mother “free”.
+I think the truth of the obstetrical story will make doctors, midwives and mothers “free”.

 18th centuryimages-12